caioc2/RSolver/README.md

 ## Results

-After training for about 3 hours on a notebook CPU we are able to solve the 2x2 cube with any scramble depth with average solve length of ~26 moves, within a day of training we were able to achieve an average solve length of ~17 moves which is close to the gods number for 2x2 cube which is 14 quarter turn moves.
+After training for about 3 hours on a notebook CPU we were able to solve the 2x2 cube with any scramble depth with average solve length of ~26 moves, within a day of training we were able to achieve an average solve length of ~17 moves which is close to the gods number for 2x2 cube which is 14 quarter turn moves.

 ![2x2 cube result](/docs/images/2x2.png)